Tamara Natalie Madden: Personal life

 Madden resided and worked in the Atlanta area and was a fine art professor at Spelman College.
-Two weeks after being diagnosed with stage 4 cancer, Madden died on November 4th, 2017.
+Two weeks after being diagnosed with stage 4 cancer, Madden died on November 4, 2017.
 She had one daughter.
-Her younger brother, Woolie Madden Jr. - a former member of the YouTube group Super Best Friends Play - honoured her death by getting a back tattoo based on her art.
+Her younger brother, Woolie Madden Jr.—a streamer, podcaster, and former member of the YouTube group Super Best Friends Play—honoured her death by getting a back tattoo based on her art.